boostsecurityio-examples/get-sbom-as-csv/README.md

+# SBOM as CSV

+Export an SBOM from a BoostSecurity project as a CSV file.

 1. [Acquire a Boost API Token](https://app.boostsecurity.io/settings?tab=Application+Keys) and assign it to the following environment variable: BOOST_API_TOKEN

     Example: $ export BOOST_API_TOKEN={your_api_token}

 2. Install dependencies with pip

     Example: $ pip install -r requirements.txt

 3. Run get_resources.py in order to view the available resources that you can acquire an SBOM for.

     Example: $ python get_resources.py

     The execution of this script will create a file titled 'available_resources.json' that will allow you to see the available organizations and associated projects that you can use in the `main.py` file to acquire an SBOM for.

 4. Adjust `selected_resources` in `main.py` (as of writing, this is line 6) to specify which projects you would like to get SBOMs for.

     Example:

         selected_resources = [
             {"organization": "thefrenchbear", "project": "winnipeg"},
             {"organization": "your_organization", "project": "your_project"}
         ]

 5. Run main.py to generate SBOMs

     Example: $ python main.py

 6. Review the generated SBOMs in the artifacts directory.